 Ultimately, the approach is hoped to help countries to use their scientific capital, financial resources, research infrastructure, data and results more effectively.
 Added value comes from the potential for large-scale and long-term interdisciplinary initiatives and better coordination and cooperation between the participating countries.

 A total of ten Joint Programming Initiatives (JPIs) have been launched to date.
 Finland participates in eight of these.
-The Academy of Finland is one of the coordinators of the Water JPI.
-The Academy’s representatives also contribute to the administration or national support groups of other initiatives.
+The Research Council of Finland is one of the coordinators of the Water JPI.
+The Research Council’s representatives also contribute to the administration or national support groups of other initiatives.

 - Neurodegenerative Disease Research (JPND)

 - Agriculture, food security and climate change (FACCE JPI)

 - Connecting Climate Knowledge for Europe (JPI Climate)

 - Urban Europe: global changes – local solutions (JPI UE)